srvsh/create-nginx/README.md

 Default region name [None]: [You can keep it blank.
 So just press Enter] Default output format [None]: [You can keep it blank.
 So just press Enter]
 ```
-5. Verify your aws creds are configure by running `aws iam list-users`.
+5. Verify your aws creds are configured by running `aws iam list-users`.
 You should at least see the admin user you created in step 1.
 ```bash
 $ aws iam list-users
 {